Self-Employed Retirement Plans Detroit, MI

 The Cost of Waiting

-Delaying your retirement savings can have a major impact on the savings you’ll have when you stop working.
-The main reason is compound interest—the financial principle where your investments earn returns, and those returns, then, earn even more returns.
-The more time your money has to grow, the larger the effect of this growth.
+Waiting to start your retirement fund may cause a substantial impact on the savings you’ll have when you stop working.
+The biggest reason is compound interest—the financial principle where your investments grow, and those returns, subsequently, earn even more returns.
+The greater time span your money has to grow, the larger the effect of this compounding process.

 • Alex starts saving $5,000 annually at age 30.